Jing-Van/shortner-url-api/README.md

 # Express API template
 # Express won’t be complete without talking about middleware.
 # this repo is mainly for shortner url demo, not implementing a middle ware in this case
+# Todo
+# decoding short url
+# redirect from short url
+#  So far my implementation is done locally with a cloud postgres db
+#  Will research more if this needs a delivery to the prod server

 $ yarn startdev
 $ yarn test